Meet cute

 Romeo meets Juliet for the first time, in an 1861 watercolor by Victoria, Princess Royal.

-A meet cute is a scene in romantic fiction in which two people meet for the first time, typically under unusual, humorous, or cute circumstances, and go on to form a future romantic couple.
+A meet cute is a scene in romantic fiction in which two people meet for the first time, typically under unusual, humorous, or adorable circumstances, and go on to form a future romantic couple.

 This type of scene is a staple of romantic comedies, though it can also occur in sitcoms and soap operas.
 Frequently, the meet cute leads to a humorous clash of personalities or of beliefs, embarrassing situations, or comical misunderstandings that further drive the plot.